praveendecode/phonepe_pulse/README.md

 ## Features

-  - Data Extraction: Automates the process of fetching data from the Phonepe Pulse GitHub repository.
+  - Data Extraction: Automates the process of fetching data from the Phonepe Pulse GitHub repository

   - Data Transformation: Cleans and processes the data using Python and Pandas.